strwise/documentation/docs/administration/customers.md

 :::info

-Some `customer_settings` properties can be set by top-level properties of the [Customer](/docs/administration/customers) object in API requests.
+Some `customer_settings` properties can be set by top-level properties upon [Customer](/docs/administration/customers) creation.
 Please refer to API reference guide for more information.

 :::